RuthAndRoth/Roth2/Documentation/Packaging/README.txt

 Roth2 - Open Source Mesh Avatar for Virtual Worlds
+Prepared: Date TBD - Filled in when inworld box created

 Roth2 is a low-poly mesh body specifically designed for OpenSimulator.
 It is built to use standard Second Life(TM) UV maps using scratch-built open source mesh by Shin Ingen, Ada Radius and other contributors from the OpenSimulator Community.